 #12 Walk on Ancient Sand Dunes in Michigan’s Upper Thumb

-Huron County Nature Center- Is located midway between Caseville and Port Austin.
+Huron County Nature Center – Is located midway between Caseville and Port Austin.
 The wilderness arboretum offers over 120 acres of woods, dunes, marsh connected by an intensive trail system.
-There are boardwalks that extend over marshy areas to really get close.
+Some boardwalks extend over marshy areas to really get close.
 Considered one of the most overlooked Michigan Thumb attractions, the center offers a glimpse of the Michigan Upper Thumb as it appeared 100 years ago.
-Alternating sand dune ridges, (now with mature growth), and wide areas of pine, oak, fern, and huckleberry.
+Alternating sand dune ridges (now with mature growth) and wide areas of pine, oak, fern, and huckleberry.
 Mountain Bike and outdoor enthusiasts can enjoy an extensive new trail system for riding among the dunes.

 There is no charge to visit and walk the trails.
 Donations are welcomed.